 Spotify makes its revenues by selling premium streaming subscriptions to users and advertising placements to third parties.
-The advertising is mainly slotted in the process of listening music of the Free users.
+The advertising is mainly slotted in the process of listening to the music of Free users.
 And except this, the Free users only can choose shuffle play to stream music, and are not allowed to unlimited skip during the listening, can’t listen offline and play any track as they want, and so on.

 The full name of AAC is Advanced Audio Coding; it is an audio coding standard for lossy digital audio compression.
 It is designed to be the successor of the MP3 format, but AAC generally achieves better sound quality than MP3 at similar bit rates.
 AAC is also supported by many devices, such as Nokia, BlackBerry, iPhone, and even is the default or standard audio format for YouTube.
-Is there any way to convert Spotify music to unprotected AAC format, so that users can save their favorite songs in their computer, and stream them in many devices as they want?
+Is there any way to rip AAC from Spotify, so that users can save their favorite songs on their computer, and stream them in many devices as they want?

 There is a well-designed program that can make it happen.
-Sidify Music Converter for Spotify perfectly helps you convert DRM-ed Spotify music to plain AAC, MP3 or WAV.
-In this way, users can get rid of the restriction of DRM, enjoy the Spotify music on any of your device offline, such as car players, AAC compatible music player, and iPhone and so on.
-The following is the detailed tutorial about how to convert Spotify music to unprotected AAC format.
+NoteBurner Spotify Music Converter perfectly helps you convert Spotify music to plain AAC, MP3 or WAV.
+In this way, users can enjoy any Spotify songs on any of your devices offline, including car players, AAC compatible music player, and iPhone and so on.
+The following is a detailed tutorial about how to extract the AAC file from Spotify.
 Please download this useful tool on your Mac computer first before getting started.

-Launch Sidify Music converter for Mac and Spotify application would be opened automatically with it.
-Click "+" button on the top-left interface or click "Click Here to Add Audio", and then drag or drop the songs or playlist you would like to convert from Spotify to Sidify Music Converter, and click "OK".
+Launch NoteBurner and Spotify application would be opened automatically with it.
+Click "+" button on the top-left interface, and then drag or drop the songs or playlist you would like to convert from Spotify to NoteBurner Spotify Music Converter, and click "OK".

 The free trial version only enables you to convert the first 3 minutes of each song.
 You can buy the full version to unlock this limitation.